Best fits for big-name NFL free agents

 2016 team: San Francisco 49ers | Age: 29

 We've been over this one.
-Kaepernick apparently wants to play, but so far no one's been interested.
+Kaepernick apparently wants to play, but so far no one has been interested.
 Could be his politics.
 Could be his career completion percentage of 59.8.
 Could be both.
 Could depend on who's making the decisions.
 At this point, he has to have given up hope of signing to be someone's starter.
 And you've heard chapter and verse about how no one wants a backup quarterback for whom you'd have to change the offense.
-But that sounds like lazy excuse-making, and at some point it'll make sense for someone to take a chance on a backup with 58 career starts.
+But that sounds like lazy excuse-making, and at some point it will make sense for someone to take a chance on a backup with 58 career starts.

 Best fit: Seattle Seahawks.
 What?
 I'm crazy to think he slides right into what they do if something happens to Russell Wilson?

-We've heard he wants to keep playing.
-We've heard he's auditioned for TV jobs.
-We know he's 34, and going somewhere like Cleveland to compete with Cody Kessler doesn't sound like a heck of a way to cap your career.
-I still think the Jets would have made sense here, or even the Texans.
-But as Tony Romo taught us, once you start eyeing that cushy TV gig, OTAs don't sound like something you want to rush into.

-Best fit: Arizona Cardinals.
-They had Blaine Gabbert in the other day.
-They need an experienced backup for Carson Palmer.
-And I don't know, I have this feeling that a Cutler/Bruce Arians marriage is just crazy enough to work.

-Other quarterbacks on the market: Mentioned Gabbert, and at least we know he's getting looks.
-There was that thing a couple of months ago about Saints coach Sean Payton having breakfast or something with Johnny Manziel.
+Other quarterbacks on the market: There was that thing a couple of months ago about Saints coach Sean Payton having breakfast or something with Johnny Manziel.
 And has anyone at all heard anything from Robert Griffin III?

 LeGarrette Blount, RB